ubccr/ccrdocs/pages/howto/empireai.md

 ##  Call for Allocation Proposals

 Access to Empire AI resources is done via allocations and is organized under collaborating institutions.
 UB's allocations fall under the SUNY umbrella.
 Requests for proposals for access to Empire AI resources are currently CLOSED for 2025.
 We anticipate another round of allocation RFPs to be initiated in 2026.
-This will be communicated to UB Primary Investigators (PIs) from the VPR's office.
+This will be communicated to UB Principal Investigators (PIs) from the VPR's office.

 ##  Allocations